ShakilPendhari/zee5.com/README.md

 # Searching Page:
-A search functionality allowing users to easily find their favorite content.
+A search functionality allowing users to easily find their favorite content with infinite scrolling.

 # Signup Page: